selkies-project/selkies-gstreamer/docs/component.md

 rm -f /tmp/selkies-js-interposer.deb
 ```

-Check the [Joystick Interposer README.md](/addons/js-interposer/README.md) documentation for compiling information on other platforms.
+Check the [Joystick Interposer README.md](/addons/js-interposer/README.md) documentation for usage instruction and compiling information on other platforms.

 Check the following links for explanations of similar, but different attempts, for reference: